 I like that you can purchase a Restored 316 theme for a one-time fee and use it as long as you need it.
 This takes the pressure off if you are building a new website or blog and don’t want to be paying for a subscription while you are still working on building your blog or business.
 You can also use the theme on multiple sites!

-Note!
-Don’t forget, unless you already own the Genesis Framework, you will need to purchase it in addition to your theme (you only ever need to purchase Genesis once!).
+Note: Don’t forget, if you purchase a Genesis theme, unless you already own the Genesis Framework, you will need to purchase it in addition to your theme (you only ever need to purchase Genesis once).
 Purchasing the Genesis Framework costs $59.95.
 Read the Restored 316 FAQs and Lauren’s tutorial on how to start a website for more about Genesis.

 Which Theme Should I Choose for My Website or Blog?

 Wondering which Restored 316 theme to choose?
 I personally suggest going with a Kadence child theme.
 My favorites for bloggers are: Sage and Farmhouse (love the four homepage designs and the multiple color palettes).
 I also really like Captivating or Refined.